By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 W is real power — the power that actually does work.

 The ratio W/VA is the power factor.
 A pure resistive load (incandescent bulb) has a power factor of 1.0.
 Switching power supplies in servers and NAS units have power factors between 0.6 and 0.99 depending on whether they include active power factor correction (PFC).
-Any server PSU with active PFC — virtually all units sold for the homelab market after 2012 — runs 0.90–0.99.
-Older PSUs or cheap gear can pull the number to 0.6.
+Per the 80 Plus certification program, virtually all PC and server PSUs sold for the homelab market after 2012 include active PFC and run 0.90–0.99.
+Older PSUs or cheap unbranded gear can pull the number to 0.6.

 What this means for sizing: you cannot add up device wattages and buy a UPS rated to that wattage.
 You need to know the VA draw as well, and the UPS’s W rating must exceed your total watt draw.